0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

 PrivEsc
 ----
-Le privesc n'est pas très compliqué sur la machine nous allons taper la commande ci-dessous.
-En exécutant whoami /priv, nous voyons que les droits de l'utilisateur nous permettront d'utiliser l'exploit juicy-potato pour s'élever à NT AUTORITY/SYSTEM.
+The privesc is not very complicated on the machine we will type the command below.
+By running whoami /priv, we see that user rights will allow us to use the juicy-potato exploit to elevate to NT AUTORITY/SYSTEM.

 	C:\Users\Windows\System32>whoami /priv